AmanAswal/100daysChallenge/README.md

 ## Goals after joining the group
 1. To become consistent, focused, and achieve success.
 2. To become <em>"Whatever you want to become"</em>.
 For e.g - competitive coder, Web Developer, Data Scientist etc.
+3. To be prepared for placements.
 In a nutshell, if you will see yourself after 100 days, you will be proud of yourself.

 ## Course Objective
 The main objective of this course is to Learn or Practice for 100 Consecutive Days.
 What are you learning is your choice.